bschmalhofer/otobo-ideas/oracle.md

   - License for development is given via OTN https://www.oracle.com/downloads/licenses/standard-license.html
   - Documentation can only be seen after 'Proceed to checkout'
   - also: https://github.com/oracle/docker-images/tree/main/OracleDatabase/SingleInstance
+  - ` docker run -d -it --name oracle_otobo_1  -p 1521:1521 -p 5500:5500 store/oracle/database-enterprise:12.2.0.1-slim`
+    - downloading about 1.5 G.
+    - keeping the ports used in the image
+    - do not bother to keep setup and data in Oracle persistent

 # Client